 - Whistler is actually two villages combined - Whistler and Blackcomb, and is more spread out and typically busy year-round.
 It can easily take 30 minutes or more to walk from one side to the other.
 And Whistler has many high-end art galleries, shops, and restaurants to choose from.
 Sun Peaks offers a small, quaint, pedestrian and family-friendly, European style village.
 It has a number of owner managed shops and family-friendly restaurants, a couple of realty offices, a cold beer and wine store, and a little market.
 It takes about 5-10 minutes to saunter through it.
-Sun Peaks is designed to be a ski-in/ski-out village too with lots of great vacation rentals.
+Sun Peaks is designed to be a ski-in/ski-out village too with lots of great, affordable vacation rentals.

-- People come from around the world to see and be seen in Whistler, and to party - the "wild-child" brother is known for its' nightlife and great parties!!
+- People come from around the world to see and to be seen in Whistler, and to party - the "wild-child" brother is known for its' nightlife and great parties!!
 People come from around the world to Sun Peaks to, well, ski, and enjoy the beautiful winter-wonderland and winter activities.
 3 great mountains with runs for all levels, except very extreme steeps or cliffs.
 Maybe stick to Whistler if you want heli-skiing or extreme runs and cliffs, or head to nearby Mike Wiegele Heli-skiing or Revelstoke from Sun Peaks.
+Whistler also has a ton of activities in all seasons for families to enjoy.

-- Whistler has lots of first-class and other types of accommodations spread over the two villages and beyond.
+- Whistler has lots of first-class and other types of Whistler accommodations spread over the two villages and beyond.
 Sun Peaks offers a number of hotels and lots of family-friendly condos, hotels, townhouses and some luxury chalets, virtually all of which are ski-in and ski-out, or pretty close.
-And Sun Peaks is generally more affordable.
+Sun Peaks is generally more affordable.